Optimal Execution among $N$ Traders with Transient Price Impact: Introduction

 \section{Introduction}

-Transactions costs are significant for institutional-size trades; e.g., \cite{Mackintosh2022} reports 35 basis points as a typical cost to trade large cap stocks, and more for less liquid securities.
-The lion's share, about 30 basis points, are attributed to price impact---the fact that sizable orders push prices.
+Transaction costs are significant for institutional-size trades; e.g., \cite{Mackintosh2022} reports 35 basis points as a typical cost to trade large cap stocks, and more for less liquid securities.
+The lion's share, about 30 basis points, is attributed to price impact---the fact that sizable orders push prices.
 This dislocation of the price is persistent but decays at a time scale relevant for execution problems (see \cite{HeyMastromatteoMuhleKarbeWebster.23} and the references therein).
 The most tractable model capturing this transient price impact is the Obizhaeva--Wang model \cite{ObizhaevaWang.13}; see also~\cite{FruthSchonebornUrusov.13}.
-Here each buy pushes the price up proportionally to the size of the trade and the dislocation reverts back exponentially over time.
-Similarly for sells; see \cref{sec:prob.formulation} for details and \cite{CarteaJaimungalPenalva.15,GatheralSchied.13,Webster.23} for more background and references.
+Here each buy pushes the price up proportionally to the size of the trade and the dislocation reverts back exponentially over time (and similarly for sells).
+Following the reduced-form approach, price impact models represent the reactions of other market participants that are not explicitly accounted for.
+See \cref{sec:prob.formulation} for details and \cite{CarteaJaimungalPenalva.15,GatheralSchied.13,Webster.23} for more background and references.
 By contrast, the classic Almgren--Chriss model \cite{almgren.chriss.01} features an instantaneous price impact proportional to the trading rate which disappears immediately when trading stops, as well as permanent impact which does not decay.
 The instantaneous impact amounts to a quadratic cost $\eps\int_0^T v_t^2 dt$ on the trading rate $v_{t}$, where $\eps>0$.
 In the Almgren--Chriss model, the optimal execution problem of unwinding $x$ shares over a time interval $[0,T]$ has the TWAP strategy as its solution (assuming risk neutrality), meaning that the trading rate is constant.
 Whereas in the Obizhaeva--Wang model, in addition to a constant trading rate throughout the interval, block trades are placed at the initial and terminal times.
 The initial block trade jump-starts the resilience whereas the terminal trade arises because there is no subsequent trading that would suffer from the impact.
 From a stochastic control perspective, it is sometimes easier to work with absolutely continuous trading strategies.
 Starting with \cite{garleanu.pedersen.16,GraeweHorst.17}, numerous works have added a quadratic instantaneous cost on the trading rate to the Obizhaeva--Wang impact cost.
 As illustrated in \cite[Figure~1]{GraeweHorst.17}, this ``regularizes'' the problem and leads to a smoothing of the optimal execution strategy: for small instantaneous cost parameter $\eps$, the block trades are approximated by fast continuous trading.
 On a more applied note, it has been argued that block trades are not realistic in lit venues such as central limit order books.
 However, execution models are generally used to determine trade schedules---i.e., the approximate schedule of how the order will be worked over time (e.g., \cite{Bacidore.20})---rather than order routing.
 The original strategy and the smoothed one are comparable in terms of the child order sizes implied for reasonably-sized time bins.
 Meanwhile, the Obizhaeva--Wang formulation often yields simpler analytic expressions, as emphasized in \cite{Webster.23}.